International-Data-Spaces-Association/IDS-RAM_4_0/documentation/2_Context_of_the_International_Data_Spaces/2_9_Towards_legal_interoperability_federated_frameworks_for_data_sharing_agreements.md

-## Towards legal interoperability: federated frameworks for data sharing agreements and terms-of-use {#subsection:schemeowner}
+## Towards legal interoperability: federated frameworks for data sharing agreements and terms-of-use ##

-IDS provides a federated data-sharing environment that poses strong requirements with regard to interoperability on each of the levels distinguished in the new European Interoperability Framework (as developed by the European Commission ); i.e., legal, organizational, semantic and technical interoperability, under an overarching integrated governance approach.\
+IDS provides a federated data-sharing environment that poses strong requirements with regard to interoperability on each of the levels distinguished in the new European Interoperability Framework (as developed by the European Commission ); i.e., legal, organizational, semantic and technical interoperability, under an overarching integrated governance approach.

 Interoperability of the legal concepts applies to both the data-sharing agreements (including legal, commercial and service-level conditions) and the terms of use (i.e., usage contracts consisting of access and